shorebirdtech/docs/docs/concepts.md

 ### Patch

-A patch is an over-the-air update which is applied to a specific [release](#release).
+A patch is a change to a specific [release](#release), applied as an over-the-air update.
+For example, a patch could be a bug fix or a new feature.
 Multiple patches can be published for a given release, although only one patch can be active at a time.
 Patches are identified by their associated release version and a patch number, which is an auto-incrementing integer.

+When your application starts, it checks for available patches and applies the latest one.
+This patch will be visible the next time your application launches.

 Patches are created by running `shorebird patch [platform]`, where `platform` is `android`, `aar`, or `ios` (coming soon).

 ### Artifact

-Artifacts are the output of a build or patch operation.
+An artifact is the output of a build or patch operation.
 For example:

 - `shorebird release android` generates and uploads several architecture-specific `libapp.so` files and an Android archive (.aab) file.
 These are **release artifacts**.
 - `shorebird patch android` generates and uploads diff files that capture differences between your Dart code at patch time and the code in the associated release.
 These are **patch artifacts**.